 Service Name Abbreviation Assertive Community Treatment (ACT) Services Authority Effective Date Revision History 7 AAC 139.200 Eff.
 05/21/2020 Revision: 08/04/2020 Service Description ACT services are delivered in a community setting and include evidence-based practices designed to provide treatment, rehabilitation, and support services to individuals who are diagnosed with a severe and persistent mental illness and whose needs have not been well met by more traditional mental health services.
 Services are provided by a qualified interdisciplinary team.
-An ACT team is the first- line and generally sole provider of all behavioral health services a client needs.
-Service Components Operating as a continuous treatment service, the Act team must have capacity to provide treatment and support services as a self-contained unit.
-Assertive outreach and engagement services outside clinic setting, including street outreach, visiting the client's home, work, and other community settings
+An ACT team is the first-line and generally sole provider of all behavioral health services a client needs.
+Service Components Operating as a continuous treatment service, the Act team must have capacity to provide treatment and support services as a self-contained unit. • Assertive outreach and engagement services outside clinic setting, including street outreach, visiting the client's home, work, and other community settings

-1 Individual assessment and treatment plan with quarterly update assessments Treatment plan should reflect a response to immediate needs including further evaluation and a more comprehensive treatment plan will be delivered prior to service delivery.
-Treatment plan reviews should occur whenever there is a major change in the client's course of treatment.
-Cognitive, behavioral, and other mental health disorder-focused therapies, reflecting a variety of treatment approaches, provided to the individual on an individual, group, and/or family basis Holistic and Integrated services, including health, vocational, and wellness services.
-This includes, but not, limited to educating about mental illness, treatment, and recovery, teaching wellness skills for health prevention, including coping skills and stress management, developing crisis management and relapse prevention plans, including identification/recognition of early warning signs and rapid intervention strategies, educating clients on their health rights Assisting individuals in being able to better perform instrumental activities of daily living (IADL) Family Education services specific to treatment, rehabilitation and support to individuals who are diagnosed with a severe mental illness Peer support services Medication services Contraindicated Services Community Recovery Support Services Intensive Outpatient Services Intensive Case Management Partial Hospitalization Program Home Based Family Treatment Level I/II/III Children's Residential Treatment Level I/II Clinically Managed Residential Withdrawal Management-3.2 Medically Monitored Inpatient Withdrawal Management-3.7 Medically Monitored Intensive Inpatient Services-3.7 Medically Managed Intensive Inpatient Services-4.0 Clinically Managed Low Intensity Residential-3.1 (Adult/Adolescent) Clinically Managed High Intensity Residential Treatment-3.5 (Adolescent) Clinically Managed Medium Intensity Residential Treatment-3.5 (Adolescent) Service Requirements/ Expectations ACT services must be available 24-hours a day, seven days a week, according to recipient need, have on-call capacity, and be provided in accordance with the criteria and service component services for ACT as outlined in this manual.
+- Individual assessment and treatment plan with quarterly update assessments - Treatment plan should reflect a response to immediate needs including further evaluation and a more comprehensive treatment plan will be delivered prior to service delivery.
+Treatment plan reviews should occur whenever there is a major change in the client's course of treatment. - Cognitive, behavioral, and other mental health disorder-focused therapies, reflecting a variety of treatment approaches, provided to the individual on an individual, group, and/or family basis - Holistic and Integrated services, including health, vocational, and wellness services.
+This includes, but not, limited to educating about mental illness, treatment and recovery, teaching wellness skills for health prevention, including coping skills and stress management, developing crisis management and relapse prevention plans, including identification/recognition of early warning signs and rapid intervention strategies, educating clients on their health rights - Assisting individuals in being able to better perform instrumental activities of daily living (IADL) - Family Education services specific to treatment, rehabilitation and support to individuals who are diagnosed with a severe mental illness - Peer support services - Medication services-including medication prescription, review of medication, medication administration, and medication management - Linkage to social support services focused on skill development regarding how to access community resources and natural supports that could be used to help facilitate individual efficacy, increase functioning, developing communication and social skills, economic.
+Self-sufficiency and developing healthy coping skills.